ziyadss/CMPN201-JetFighter/README.md

 Sandy	-	Draw jets in all 4 orientations			-	blind spots		-	colored jets?

-Khaled	-	'Player 1' & 2 to NAME & Change score to lives
+Khaled	-	Minor adjustments to names/lives

 Salma	-	End name input on enter & check for F1,F2,Esc inputs

-Collisions for all 4 orientations, and for both jets
+Collisions for all 4 orientations, and for both jets Delete one of the drawjets and of drawscore/lives

 Powersups	(check photos & check python img program)		set time for powerups